Referendums in Canada: Manitoba

+Manitoba held a referendum on Prohibition in 1892.
+A majority voted in favour.

 Manitoba held a referendum on Prohibition in 1902.
 A majority voted against prohibition.

+Prohibition referendums were also held in 1916.
+Manitoba held a plebiscite on inter-provincial trade in liquor in 1920.
+In a 1923 referendum, a majority voted to drop prohibition.

+Around 2019 the Manitoba legislative assembly debated Bill 8, The Referendum Act.

 Newfoundland and Labrador

 The island of Newfoundland, then a British colony, held two referendums in 1948 to determine its future.
 An initial referendum was held on June 3, 1948, to decide between continuing with the British appointed Commission of Government that had ruled the island since the 1930s, revert to dominion status with responsible government, or join Canadian Confederation.
 The result was inconclusive, with 44.6% supporting the restoration of dominion status, 41.1% for confederation with Canada, and 14.3% for continuing the Commission of Government.
 A second referendum on July 22, 1948, which asked Newfoundlanders to choose between confederation and dominion status, was decided by a vote of 52% to 48% for confederation with Canada.
 Newfoundland joined Canada on March 31, 1949.

 A referendum was held in Newfoundland and Labrador in 1995 that approved replacing the province's system of parochial schools with a largely public school system.
 In 1997, a second referendum to amend the Terms of Union to allow for the Catholic and Pentecostal school systems to be disbanded and brought into the public system.

+In the lead up to and following his victory in the 2025 Newfoundland and Labrador general election, Progressive Conservative Party of Newfoundland and Labrador leader and Premier-designate Tony Wakeham promised that, following a review of a recent deal struck with Hydro-Québec by the outgoing Liberal government of John Hogan, a referendum would be held on the deal.

 New Brunswick

+New Brunswick held a plebiscite on inter-provincial trade in liquor in 1920.

 On May 14, 2001, New Brunswick held a referendum on whether to continue to permit Video Lottery Terminals to operate in the province.
-53.1% of those who voted in favour of retaining the terminals.
+53.1% of those who voted voted in favour of retaining the terminals.

-NWT
+Northwest Territories

 Two referendums were held in Northwest Territories.